Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Opportunity costs are taken into account in various areas in order to make informed decisions and ensure the efficient use of resources.
 Here are some key areas where opportunity costs play a role:

-• Production planning: Companies must decide how best to use their limited resources (e.g. capital, labor, time) to achieve maximum efficiency.
+• Production planning: Companies must decide how to best use their limited resources (e.g., capital, labor, time) to achieve maximum efficiency.

 2. Personal financial planning: